wernerglinka/metalsmith-nunjucks-components/src/content/base-components/video.md

       header: "h1"
       subTitle: "A base component that renders a video."
       prose: |-
-        The video is rendered either inline or in a model overlay.
+        The video is rendered in a model overlay.

         ```yaml
           video: